 As I read books, I’m constantly aware of small sections that I think could specifically encourage others to be share their faith.
 I’ve posted a bunch of these ‘Encouragement Efforts‘ so far on our site, and creating an Encouragement Factor Score (EFS) takes the idea one step further.

 After finishing a book, I count the number of encouragement efforts found and divide that by the page count in the book.
 The higher the resulting percentage, the more encouraging the book.
 Though somewhat subjective (ok…totally subjective), it’s a good way for me to rank the following books I’ve read on evangelism.
-If a title is linked, it will take you to a review of that particular work.

 The EFS Leader’s Board

 - Permission Evangelism; Michael Simpson – 30.3 EFS

 - One To One; Michael Green – 27.1

 - Out of the Saltshaker; Rebecca Pippert – 25.1

 - Becoming a Contagious Christian; Bill Hybles & Mark Mittelberg – 24.8

 - The BrokenHearted Evangelist; Jeremy Walker – 23.8

 - The Mission of Jesus; Howard Belben – 22.3